vivienzi/3dmapview/README.md

 * Add a chart indicate details
 -------------------------------
 <h2>Feature
 * Create 3D map to demonstrate the data of different states

 -------------------------------
-<h3>Future
+Future
 * Dynamic feature of Timeline is in scripting...